“Life is too short, take nothing for granted”

 I’m absolutely exhausted with my constant pain levels.
 I know I’m mostly housebound but life is still way too busy.

 I spend a good 40 hours a week on my Forum.
-I write, I network with other bloggers, spend time with my husband, do household tasks and look after our finances etc. Pretty much a full-time job while living with a debilitating disease.
+I write, I network with other bloggers, I’m an online volunteer with an Arthritis organisation, I spend time with my husband, do household tasks and look after our finances and other household admin.
+Pretty much a full-time job while living with a debilitating disease.

 A “Mind Full” Moment